MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

    :::image type="content" source="media/power-bi-visualization-scatter/pbi-scatter-marker.png" alt-text="Screenshot of the Shape Type drop-down list showing the Marker shape options for a chart in Power BI.":::

    Change the marker shape to a diamond, triangle, or square.
-When you use a different marker shape for each line, it's easier for report consumers to differentiate one line or area from another.

 ## Add analytics to your chart

 The following steps show how to add analytics information to your visualization.

-1. On the **Visualizations** pane, switch to the **Analytics** section.
+1. On the **Visualizations** pane, select the magnifier glass icon to switch to the **Analytics** section.

    :::image type="content" source="media/power-bi-visualization-scatter/power-bi-format-analytics.png" alt-text="Screenshot that shows how to access the Analytics section of the Visualizations pane." border="false":::

 1. Locate the **Median line** section and select **Add line**.

-   By default, Power BI adds a median line for the **Sales Per Sq Ft** field, but this line isn't helpful to us.
-We can easily see the 10 data points and understand that the median is created with five data points on each side.
-So, let's switch the line to apply a different data field.

-   - For the **Series** option, use the drop-down list to switch to the **Total Sales Variance %** field.
+   Power BI adds a median line for the **Total Sales Variance %** field.

    :::image type="content" source="media/power-bi-visualization-scatter/power-bi-analytics-median.png" alt-text="Screenshot of the bubble chart with a median line added for the Total Sales Variance Percentage field.":::